mattiasw/ExifReader/README.md

 Notes
 -----

+-   The `description` property of tags can change in a minor update.
+If you want to process a tag's value somehow, use the `value` property to be sure nothing breaks between updates.
 -   In Exif data, the full GPS information is split into two different tags for each direction: the coordinate value (`GPSLatitude`, `GPSLongitude`) and the reference value (`GPSLatitudeRef`, `GPSLongitudeRef`).
 Use the references to